 It is up to us to go back to our traditional ways and to try to warn the white man before he has poisoned the whole earth.
 Don’t contribute to the mess that’s being made…

-Consider the usefulness of this elder’s “wisdom” for today’s young Ojibwe as they try to find a meaningful role for themselves in the world being poisoned by the ignorant – or is that downright malicious? – white man.
+Consider the usefulness of this elder’s ethnocentric “wisdom” for today’s young Ojibwe as they try to find a meaningful role for themselves in the world which they are told is poisoned by the “white man”, who is presented as the ignorant and greedy despoiler of “our mother, the earth”.

 Romanticizing the past – advocating a return to an indigenous past that never actually existed – surely is not the answer.
 And just what does “traditional ways” include?
-Electricity?
+Does it include electricity?
+Computers?
 Cell phones?
+Money?
 Snowmobiles?
+Rifles?
 Boats with kickers?
-Modern medicine?
+Literacy?
+Modern medicine and surgery?
 Hip-hop music?
-Smokes?
-One house that you live in all year ’round?
+Speaking English or French?
+A house that you live in all year ’round?
+Teaching at one of the white man’s universities?
+Just how far back in time is it to “traditional”?
+Will it include white dog sacrifices?
+Special isolated menstruation huts?
+Vision quests?

 A Misrepresentation of the Past: